nicwest/chess-blog/content/posts/british-championship-day-2.md

 belt which yet again had me worried!

 I opened with `1. e4` hoping to play the vienna where I feel pretty confident.
-Alas `1. ... d4` the Scandi followed, which I'm ok with online but I think against someone that plays this a lot, competitively I'm probably at a massive disadvantage.
+Alas `1. ... d4` and the Scandi followed, which I'm ok with online but I think against someone that plays this a lot, competitively, I'm probably at a massive disadvantage.
 I took the pawn and then panicked when he played `2.
 ...
 Nf6` which is not something I've seen before.
 I spent the next couple of moves playing "defend the pawn, no no wait develop something, ANYTHING!",